First-Time Homebuyer Program

 Other Funding Available

 From time-to-time, HDF receives funds from governmental agencies and other sources to administer as part of its First Time Homebuyers Program.
-These funding sources are available on a limited basis, and income and eligibility requirements apply.
-All buyers will need to complete the HDF homeownership counseling program requirements, which include orientation, one-on-one homeownership counseling and conform to HDF’s underwriting criteria.
-8-hour CHFA Homebuyer Education classes offered by HDF may be required for some loan programs.
+These funding sources are available on a limited basis, and income, eligibility, and homebuyer education requirements apply.